DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 I used an autoencoder but had no time no compare results with and without it.
 I do have to explain why an autoencoder could be of any help here.
 The agent needs observations, and when dealing with fluid mechanics, the fluid characteristics are significant observations.

 However, they can be of very high dimensions (more than 10,000).
 The Neural Network (NN) we would deal with would then be incredibly vast.
 In order to surpass this issue, an autoencoder could be used to extract simple features from high-dimensional fluid fields.
-However, it does seem like using as many fluid features as possible (which is possible with the autoencoder) is the best thing to do:
+It does seem like using as many fluid features as possible (which is possible with the autoencoder) is the best thing to do:

 ![test fish8]({{ site.url }}/imgs/2019-08-06-DRL-FM-review/probes-JR.png)